By Stephen and Adam Podowitz-Thomas

 TNF: Do you feel different from other families?
 If so, how so?

-TNF: Where do you live?
-Is it tough being a gay couple where you live?
-Do you feel accepted?
+TNF: Where do you live and is it tough being a gay couple where you live?

 TNF: What has having a family meant to you?